 Can he act?
 Why yes, he can!
 Most everyone is citing either Gigli or Reindeer Games or Daredevil or Pearl Harbour and you know what?
 The newest of those movies is 10 years old.
 A decade.
 It sounds to me like no one has paid attention to his acting for years and missed Hollywoodland, The Town, Argo, State of Play and even Extract (not a good movie but he was good in it).

 People are fixating on Daredevil in particular because “he already ruined a superhero movie.”
 Have you watched Daredevil?
 It’s not a very good movie but Ben Affleck is the least of that movie’s problems.
 Writing and direction come to mind but also everyone else in the movie.

 In fact, that they seem to have decided to add Batman rather than try to make a good Superman movie only adds to this.
 “Look at the problems and make changes?
 Hell no, let’s just add Batman, he’s a license to print money.”
-And if, as it appears they are likely to do, this movie really is Superman vs. Batman? ugh.
+And if, as it seems they are likely to do, this movie really is Superman vs. Batman?
+Ugh.

 So there it is.
 Ben Affleck is Batman.
 Only time will tell for sure if it’s going to work out well but I stand by the idea that this is a good choice.
 It’ll probably be a bad film in the end but that’s not going to be Ben Affleck’s fault.

 And if we’re very lucky now that he’s onboard to act they might convince him to direct Justice League (or anything else they have planned).